 As Isfahan has been the capital city in several eras, lots of bridges and bird towers exist nearby.
 In Isfahan, the most famous bridges over this river are Sio-se-pol, Khajoo, Marnan, and Shahrestan.

-If you want to know one of the entertainments Safavid kings had, simply go to Khajoo bridge.
+If you want to know one of the entertainments Safavid kings had, simply go to the Khajoo Bridge.
 You can observe an outstanding building in the middle of the bridge which is decorated with gorgeous tiles.
 This is the place kings used to accommodate, relax and enjoy the playful waves.
 Also in the same place, they invited authorities to watch swimming or boat races.

 After passing Isfahan, the river ends its long journey in Gavkhuni Pond, but recently, due to the lack of water, Zayandeh Rud gets dry in Isfahan for long periods.
 This hurts any tender-hearted person who has seen the beauties of Isfahan with the river.
-Also some occupations related to agriculture are affected by this tragedy, however, it’s still magnificent and can make a person amazed by its enticement.
+Also, some occupations related to agriculture are affected by this tragedy.
+However, it’s still magnificent and can make a person amazed by its enticement.

 In Isfahan, there are many fabulous parks and meadows near the river.
 So, people usually have their picnics in the same areas at weekends.
 This is the time when many relatives gather and share their daily routines with each other.
-There are also good sites for exercising as you can see groups of people who are playing volleyball, badminton or skating.
+There are also good sites for exercising as you can see groups of people who are playing volleyball, badminton, or skating.